 These fossil fuel projects risk exposing thousands of local residents to toxic fumes and environmental damage, while contributing to the long-term evil of climate change.
-Outrageously, one LNG export terminal is also slated to be built over part of Garcia Pasture—a site sacred to the Esto’k Gna that has been recognized in the National Register of Historic Places.
+Outrageously, one LNG export terminal is also slated to be built over part of Garcia Pasture—a site with historical and spiritual significance to the Esto’k Gna that has been recognized in the National Register of Historic Places.

-Dishonoring sacred sites and poisoning communities is wrong.
+Dishonoring Tribal lands and poisoning communities is wrong.
 Yet, under the new “critical infrastructure” law in Texas, it is Tribal members and their allies who face criminal liability—just for protesting near the LNG project.
 To this, the Carrizo/Comecrudo Tribe responds: “Our land, our air, our water, our climate, & our people are the ‘critical infrastructure’ we need to protect- not LNG.”

-Native peoples and all members of our society have a right to resist extractive projects that threaten our lands, health, and ways of life.
+Native peoples and all members of our society have a right to resist extractive projects that threaten their lands, health, and ways of life.
 Take action now in solidarity with the Carrizo/Comecrudo Tribe: